Lima bean: Pathogens/disease

 Phytophthora phaseoli is one example of a pathogen of the lima bean.
 It is an oomycete plant pathogen that causes downy mildew of lima bean during cool and humid weather conditions.
 To combat this pathogen, developing lima bean cultivars with resistance is a relatively cost-efficient method that is also environmentally safe as compared to using pesticides.

 Didymella is a foliar disease found in baby lima beans first reported in New York State.
 Symptoms include small necrotic tan spots with red to reddish brown irregular margins that come together to eventually cover the entire leaf.
 Lesions occur after around 3–4 weeks of planting and increase until there is considerable defoliation.
 Lesions are usually observed on the stems.
 Two pycnidial fungi were found on leaves, including Didymella sp. and Boeremia exigua var. exigua, which is pathogenic on baby lima bean and plays a role in the foliar disease complex.
 Other fungal diseases on lima beans with similar symptoms are B. exigua var. exigua, pod blight caused by Diaporthe phaseolorum, and leaf spots caused by Phyllosticta sp. and Phoma subcircinata.

 Predators/hosts

 The two-spotted spider mites or Tetranychus urticae lay eggs on lima bean leaves.
 It prefers lima bean plants as a host food source over other plants such as tomato or cabbage plants.

 Spider mites pose the greatest threat to lima bean plants compared to other species, such as the Common cutworm (Spodoptera litura), which is also known to feed on lima bean plants.
 These plants are host plants for their larvae.

+The seed corn maggot, Delia platura, is also a pest of lima beans and can damage its seeds and seedlings.

 One herbivore of lima bean is Spodoptera littoralis, the African cotton leafworm.
 An attack by this herbivore induces hydrogen peroxide in the leaves.
 This may also be advantageous to defend against pathogens such as bacteria, fungi or viruses, as they can easily invade herbivore-infected leaves.

 Other predatory insects include ants, wasps, flies and beetles.